Is 610 a Good Credit Score?

 While conventional loans may be tough to secure, there are some government-backed options that are worth considering.

 Members and former members of the armed forces may qualify for a VA loan, which is offered through the U.S. Department of Veteran Affairs.
-Like FHA loans, they usually require a credit score of 580 to qualify.
+As with FHA loans, lenders usually require a credit score of at least 580 to qualify.

 Can I Get a Personal Loan with a 610 Credit Score?